fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 To enable/disable this, change the option for the **not_found_message** setting in **Advanced > Default Settings > Voicemail** category to suit your preference.

-Please note that enabling this option means that the call must be answered in order to play the message to the caller and so the call will complete with a 200OK rather than a 480 Unavailable or 486 Busy.
+Please note that enabling this option means that the call must be answered in order to play the message to the caller and so the call will complete with a 200 OK rather than a 480 Unavailable or 486 Busy.
 In some jurisdictions this could potentially be illegal as it turns an otherwise toll free call into a chargeable one.